 How is Carbon Dioxide Extraction Conducted?

-A common misconception with this method is that it does not leave any solvent behind, this is quite impossible with any solvent based extraction method.
-The case here is that this method does not leave residue which is an obvious advantage.
+A common misconception with this method is that it does not leave any solvent behind – which is impossible with any solvent-based extraction method.
+What is true is that CO2 extraction doesn’t leave behind any residue, which is an obvious advantage.
 This has contributed largely to the rising popularity of this extraction method.

 At critical pressures, the CO2 is converted into a supercritical state which adopts gas and liquid-like characteristics that is useful for extraction.
 Unfortunately, the high pressures may degrade terpenes and therefore alter the flavor of the final product.